 The Standards for Mathematical Practice describe varieties of expertise that mathematics educators at all levels should seek to develop in their students.
 These practices rest on important "processes and proficiencies" with longstanding importance in mathematics education.
 The first of these are the NCTM process standards of problem solving, reasoning and proof, communication, representation, and connections.
-The second are the strands of mathematical proficiency specified in the National Research Council's report Adding It Up: adaptive reasoning, strategic competence, conceptual understanding (comprehension of mathematical concepts, operations and relations), procedural fluency (skill in carrying out procedures flexibly, accurately, efficiently and appropriately), and productive disposition (habitual inclination to see mathematics as sensible, useful, and worthwhile, coupled with a belief in diligence and one's own efficacy).
+The second are the strands of mathematical proficiency specified in the National Research Council's report Adding It Up: adaptive reasoning, strategic competence, conceptual understanding (comprehension of mathematical concepts, operations and relations), procedural fluency (skill in carrying out procedures flexibly, accurately, efficiently and appropriately) and productive disposition (habitual inclination to see mathematics as sensible, useful, and worthwhile, coupled with a belief in diligence and one's own efficacy).

-1 Make sense of problems and persevere in solving them.
+1. Make sense of problems and persevere in solving them.

-In grade 6, students solve problems involving ratios and rates and discuss how they solved them.
+In grade 7, students solve problems involving ratios and rates and discuss how they solved them.
 Students solve real world problems through the application of algebraic and geometric concepts.
 Students seek the meaning of a problem and look for efficient ways to represent and solve it.
 They may check their thinking by asking themselves, "What is the most efficient way to solve the problem?", "Does this make sense?", and "Can I solve the problem in a different way?"

-2 Reason abstractly and quantitatively.
+2. Reason abstractly and quantitatively.

-In grade 6, students represent a wide variety of real world contexts through the use of real numbers and variables in mathematical expressions, equations, and inequalities.
+In grade 7, students represent a wide variety of real world contexts through the use of real numbers and variables in mathematical expressions, equations, and inequalities.
 Students contextualize to understand the meaning of the number or variable as related to the problem and decontextualize to manipulate symbolic representations by applying properties of operations.

-3 Construct viable arguments and critique the reasoning of others.
+3. Construct viable arguments and critique the reasoning of others.

-In grade 6, students construct arguments using verbal or written explanations accompanied by expressions, equations, inequalities, models, and graphs, tables, and other data displays (i.e. box plots, dot plots, histograms, etc.).
+In grade 7, students construct arguments using verbal or written explanations accompanied by expressions, equations, inequalities, models, and graphs, tables, and other data displays (i.e. box plots, dot plots, histograms, etc.).
 They further refine their mathematical communication skills through mathematical discussions in which they critically evaluate their own thinking and the thinking of other students.
 They pose questions like "How did you get that?", "Why is that true?"
 "Does that always work?"
 They explain their thinking to others and respond to others' thinking.

-4 Model with mathematics.
+4. Model with mathematics.

-In grade 6, students model problem situations symbolically, graphically, tabularly, and contextually.
+In grade 7, students model problem situations symbolically, graphically, tabularly, and contextually.
 Students form expressions, equations, or inequalities from real world contexts and connect symbolic and graphical representations.
-Students begin to explore covariance and represent two quantities simultaneously.
-Students use number lines to compare numbers and represent inequalities.
-They use measures of center and variability and data displays (i.e. box plots and histograms) to draw inferences about and make comparisons between data sets.
+Students explore covariance and represent two quantities simultaneously.
+They use measures of center and variability and data displays (i.e. box plots and histograms) to draw inferences, make comparisons and formulate predictions.
+Students use experiments or simulations to generate data sets and create probability models.
 Students need many opportunities to connect and explain the connections between the different representations.
 They should be able to use all of these representations as appropriate to a problem context.

-5 Use appropriate tools strategically.
+5. Use appropriate tools strategically.

 Students consider available tools (including estimation and technology) when solving a mathematical problem and decide when certain tools might be helpful.
-For instance, students in grade 6 may decide to represent similar data sets using dot plots with the same scale to visually compare the center and variability of the data.
-Additionally, students might use physical objects or applets to construct nets and calculate the surface area of three-dimensional figures.
+For instance, students in grade 7 may decide to represent similar data sets using dot plots with the same scale to visually compare the center and variability of the data.
+Students might use physical objects or applets to generate probability data and use graphing calculators or spreadsheets to manage and represent data in different forms.

-6 Attend to precision.
+6. Attend to precision.